davetron5000/angular-rails-book/front.md

 * Front-end tests use Jasmine
 * Browser-based acceptance tests using RSpec and Capybara
 * Front-end dependencies managed with Bower

-We'll also be using Twitter Bootstrap for our front-end, and Heroku for deployment (neither of these are required or related, but we need *something* and both are free and easy to use).
+* Twitter Bootstrap (not required, but simplifies this tutorial)

-Finally, we'll be working test-first as much as possible.
+* Heroku (not required, but is a cheap way to validate deployment)

 When we're done, you'll know exactly what you need to do to get Angular into your Rails app in a way that supports sustained development and deployment.
 You'll be able to get to your code more quickly and confidently.

-## What You'll Need
+## What you'll need

 The code in this book is pulled from a [git repository][repo] containing the Rails app we'll be building.
 The console output we'll see is generated directly from